MinecraftForge/Documentation/docs/concepts/datapacks.md

 Datapacks
 =========
-In 1.13, Mojang [added datapacks](https://minecraft.gamepedia.com/Data_pack) to the base game.
+In 1.13, Mojang added [datapacks](https://minecraft.gamepedia.com/Data_pack) to the base game.
 They allow for the modification of the files placed under resources/data.
 This includes advancements, loot_tables, structures, recipes and tags.
-Forge, and your mod , are also in a way datapacks.
+Forge, and your mod, are also in a way datapacks.
 Any user can therefore modify all the recipes and loot tables (and other stuff) of a mod.

 Therefore, there is little sense in having configurable recipes or mob drops.
 Any user can modify them to any value (even from other mods).